Japan declares emergency for Tokyo area as cases spike

 “I have to think about cutting costs to keep the company alive.
 There’s no place to cut costs because I did that for the last six months.
 There’s no room for that.”

 Japan’s unemployment rate has risen, but has not shot up, hovering at about 3%.
-Bankruptcies related to the coronavirus total about 800 so far, high for Japan.
+Bankruptcies related to the coronavirus total about 800 so far, high for Japan, according to Tokyo Shoko Research.

-But shopping districts have been packed, a situation that has led to the most recent virus wave.
+But shopping districts have been packed, a situation that has contributed to the most recent virus wave.

 Some 250,000 cases have been confirmed nationwide with more than 3,700 deaths, according to the Health Ministry.
 Hospitals are getting stretched thin.